 A Tour of Dredge Landscapes Friday, January 17 leaving from New Orleans

-DredgeFest Louisiana is organized by the Dredge Research Collaborative with assistance from our partners, including the Robert Reich School of Landscape Architecture at Louisiana State University, the Coastal Sustainability Studio at Louisiana State University, and Gulf Coast Public Lab.
+DredgeFest Louisiana is organized by the Dredge Research Collaborative with assistance from our partners, including the Robert Reich School of Landscape Architecture at Louisiana State University, the Coastal Sustainability Studio at Louisiana State University, Gulf Coast Public Lab, and Scenario Journal.
 Dredgefest is a roving conference and workshop series.
 The first Dredfest was held in NYC, one month before Hurricane Sandy made landfall.
 DredgeFest Louisiana is the second.

 Geographer Richard Campanella called the Mississippi River “the land-making machine.”
 It is North America’s largest river, discharging more than three times as much water as the next largest river in the United States.
 Historically, this is what the Mississippi River did: it made land, building its enormous delta—the southern half of the state of Louisiana—over the course of a mere five thousand years.
 It accomplished this by carrying approximately 400 million tons of sediment out of the center of the continent every year and spraying that sediment around the edges of its mouth.
 Even today, constrained by levees reinforced with articulated concrete mattresses, locked into a single course at Old River Control, and starved of sediment by upstream dams, the Mississippi River retains potent land-making power.
 This is readily evidenced by the growth of the Wax Lake Delta, a new delta southwest of New Orleans formed as a by-product of the reorganization of river flows for navigation and flood control.
 Nearly 200 million tons of sediment still flow every year down the Mississippi and its primary branch, the Atchafalaya.